nickfraser/optimum-amd-utils/README.md

 #### Deliverable Tests

-The following will test all the models that we're supposed to deilver on multiple GPUs:
+The following will test all the models that we're supposed to deliver on multiple GPUs:

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2 pytest -m "large_models and ppl and acc_gpus"